JMaldonado91/LookupTable/README.md

 # LookupTable

 A brief description of your project’s purpose.:
-A library of Tempur-Pedic mattress data, populated from various resources.
+A library of Tempur-Pedic mattress data, from 1992 to 2019.

 Used:
 - Visual Studio 2017
-- MYSQL 8.0 Database
-- CSV file to fetch data to MySQL 8.0 is Lookup1.csv
+- SQLite Studio

 Run:
+- Visual Studio 2017
--
+- SQLite Studio

 Resources: